Workday/vizzy/README.md

     ruby ./upload_images_to_server.rb fail "$VISUAL_HOST" --message "Build Failed!" --file ./visual-build-info --user-email "$VIZZY_USER_EMAIL" --user-token "$VIZZY_USER_TOKEN"
 ```

+### Turn off squash and merging for your Githup repository
+Squashing your commits when merging a pull request will break pre-approvals.
+This is because Vizzy uses the commit sha of the pull request and stores it with each image approval.
+Squash and merge will create a NEW merge commit and remove the commit sha that was used for approvals.

+To disable this setting, go to the Github repository settings, and uncheck `Allow squash merging`

 ### Non-Deterministic Challenges
 Turn off Animations for test suites: taking screenshots of animations does not always capture the same image which will cause visual diffs.